Mattsky/spruce/README.md

 ## Motivation

-This project attempts to solve patch management issues for sysadmins and others using Linux systems in their estate; it's intended to be dropped on to an Ansible host as it uses passwordless sudo for its functions.
+This project attempts to aid sysadmins with patch management issues when using Linux systems in their estate; it's intended to be dropped on to an Ansible host as it uses passwordless sudo for its functions.

 ## Prerequisites